nivyaalikanti/InclusiKart/README.md

 1. Open your browser and go to `http://localhost/phpmyadmin`
 2. Click on **Import**
-3. Choose the `disability_platform.sql` file from your project directory
+3. Choose the `SQL-Database/inclusikart.sql` file from your project directory
 4. Click **Go** to import the database

 ---